- Optimizely X Full Stack

 Here's a QA checklist:

-Start your experiment in a non-production environment.
+Start your test in a non-production environment.

 If you don’t see the variation or event tracking you’d expect, increase the log level and consult your error handler to debug.